• Skip to primary navigation

 You’ll need to work closely with your physician and a dietitian or nutritional counselor if you decide to have your child try the ketogenic diet, as some children may experience adverse side effects, including dehydration and nutritional deficiencies.

 However, the side effects are not too common with proper medical supervision.
 Around 10% to 15% of children who go on the ketogenic diet are seizure-free within a year.
-The problem is that most people cannot stay on the strict diet for long periods.
+The problem is that most people cannot stay on a strict diet for long periods.

 Surgery may be considered the next option if all other treatments have been exhausted.
 Surgical procedures are generally only performed as a last resort.
 During the operation, the part of the brain that’s causing seizures is removed.